Hockey, Asian Champions Trophy: Karthi Selvam eyes a continental triumph, closer to home

 Hailing from Tamil Nadu’s Ariyalur district, Karthi picked up hockey when he was in class 7.
 After playing football and basketball in school, Karthi was fascinated by a senior practicing aerial passes and began playing hockey.

 A year later, he was admitted to the Tamil Nadu government’s sports hostel in Ariyalur.
-The push to pursue the sport seriously came after Karthi’s mother Valarmathi told him that she was a hockey player in her school days.
+The push to pursue the sport seriously came after Karthi’s mother Valarmathi told him that she was also heavily into sports in her school days.

-“When I started playing games in school, I didn’t know [that she played hockey],” he said.
+“When I started playing games in school, I didn’t know [that she was into sports],” he said.
 “Only when I said I wanted to pursue this further, did she tell me that she used to play a lot too.

 “She showed me photos of her from school days.
 She won a lot of prizes.
 Looking at those photos, I got that extra push.
 She is my full support.
 My father used to let me be, but it was my mother who came with me everywhere to help me out.
 Because she was also interested in sport, she took care of me.”

-Note: Update: Earlier the story mentioned that Karthi’s mother was a former hockey player.
-However, she was involved in various sports and not just hockey.
-This story has been updated to reflect the same.